slyadams/socket.io-queue/README.md

 # socket.io-queue

-socket-io-queue is an windowed, acknowledgement based message queue using socket.io as a transport.
+socket-io-queue is a windowed, acknowledgement based message queue using socket.io as a transport.
 It uses a configurable buffer and window and supports retransmits, pausing and resuming.

 ## How to use